tap349/tap349.github.io/_posts/2018-03-29-rails-troubleshooting.md

 application (macOS) but that didn't help.

-eventually it turned out the problem was caused by Dashlane Chrome extension - I managed to get basic authentication prompt once I disabled the latter.
+eventually it turned out the problem was caused by Dashlane Chrome extension - I managed to get basic authentication prompt once I temporarily disabled the latter.